What is the Army Combat Fitness Test?

 How is it different?

 Independent pilot testing in FORSCOM and TRADOC took place in 2017 to 2018.
-These pilots developed similar events and produced similar results.
 The Army used the pilots to validate the order and direction for the individual events to ensure the ACFT can be used across the entire Army.

 The TRADOC version of the test during the pilot was originally known as the Army Combat Readiness Test during its development.